lexleongnotluthor/GBS-genotyping/README.md

 ```

 ## Disclaimer
+This is not a new tool, it is a repurposed database.
 Please cite the [publication](https://doi.org/10.1099/mgen.0.000688) for the database and ABRicate(version).